-Helpful Quick-start Guides are available for Field Educators can be found on the School of Social Work web: http://socialwork.buffalo.edu/field-educators-liaisons/field-educator-resources/orientation-and-training/learning-contracts-and-performance-evaluations/taskstream.html
+Helpful Quick-start Guides are available for Field Educators and students and can be found on the School of Social Work web: http://socialwork.buffalo.edu/field-educators-liaisons/field-educator-resources/orientation-and-training/learning-contracts-and-performance-evaluations/taskstream.html

-Understanding Field Education Learning Objectives and Expected Outcomes
+\ Understanding Field Education Learning Objectives and Expected Outcomes

-A set of Foundation Competencies (or learning objectives), and a set of Advanced Year Competencies (or learning objectives) were identified by the School of Social Work faculty, in accordance with Council on Social Work Education requirements.
+A set of Foundation Competencies (or learning objectives), and a set of Advanced Year Competencies (or learning objectives) were identified by the School of Social Work faculty, in accordance with Council on Social Work

+Education requirements.
 Each individual competency has a set of component behaviors (or expected behavioral outcomes) associated with it.
 The purpose of this competency-based educational framework is as follows:

-- 1) To provide an organizing framework for the field education experience and a guideline for developing the learning contract. - The competencies are the main areas of learning, i.e. learning about professional self, organization, community, developing skills in engagement, assessment, interventions and communication. - The component behaviors which are listed under each competency define what is meant by the competency, and serve to operationalize what students are required to master in order to be deemed competent.
-The component behaviors for the Foundation placement reflect generalist, foundational learning expectations while component behaviors for the Advanced Year articulate how competencies will be met at an advanced level. - 2) To identify/reflect a core or common denominator of values, knowledge, and intervention skills that underpins all social work practice.
-The competencies provide a common base, transferable across settings, population groups and problem areas. - Students must meet the identified competencies regardless of whether the field placement setting focuses on interventions with individuals, families, groups, organizations, or communities.
+1) To provide an organizing framework for the field education experience and a guideline for developing the learning contract.

+- The competencies are the main areas of learning, i.e. learning about professional self, organization, community, developing skills in engagement, assessment, interventions and communication. - The component behaviors which are listed under each competency define what is meant by the competency, and serve to operationalize what students are required to master in order to be deemed competent.
+The component behaviors for the Foundation placement reflect generalist, foundational learning expectations while component behaviors for the Advanced Year articulate how competencies will be met at an advanced level.

+2) To identify a core set of values, knowledge, skills, and cognitive and affective processes, such as critical thinking, affective reactions and exercise of judgment, that underpins all social work practice.
+The competencies provide a common base, transferable across settings, population groups and problem areas.

+• Students must meet the identified competencies regardless of whether the field placement setting focuses on interventions with individuals, families, groups, organizations, or communities.
 The learning activities identified will be reflective of the practice in each specific field placement setting.
 All students must develop engagement and assessment skills.
 A field placement which focuses on community development in an outreach project will provide a setting for the student to learn to engage and assess, even though the application of those skills may differ from those used by a student providing services in a clinical setting.